HaoyuGu1/classic_neural_networks/README.md

 # classic_neural_networks
-classical neural networks to compare with SVNN
+classic neural networks to compare with SVNN